shopsplus/shopsplus.github.io/README.md

 Your lovely cross-site online shopping companion for clothes & fashion is now available on all your iPhone, and iPad and Mac.

-Download Shop+ now to enrich your shopping experience!
+Download Hop Search now to enrich your shopping experience!